smcclab/smc-course/_lectures/03-notes-compositions.md

 - create _multiple_ effects in a signal chain and use GUI objects to control how much of each one is present in the output sound.

+## Recap
+{:.questions}

+Today we looked at:

+- Shaping notes and envelopes
+- Making a step sequencer
+- Modulation and (basic) FM synthesis
+- Effects: Delay, Reverb, Distortion, Compression, Filters

+Who has a question?